Remington7002/RAG_Project/README.md

 ---

-## Repository
+# GitHub Repository

-GitHub:

 **Remington7002/RAG_Project**

-The repository contains the source code, preprocessing pipeline, tests, configuration, and project documentation.
-Large datasets and environment-specific files are excluded from version control through `.gitignore`.
+The repository contains the RAG source code, preprocessing pipeline, chunking implementation, embedding scripts, ChromaDB ingestion, semantic search, benchmarking scripts, automated tests, configuration, and project documentation.

+Large datasets and local environment files are intentionally excluded from GitHub.

 ---

-## Purpose
+# Project Goals

-The purpose of this project is to build a practical understanding of the complete RAG workflow:
+The main goal of this project is to understand and implement the major components of a Retrieval-Augmented Generation system.

+The overall architecture is:

 ```text
 Data Collection